symfony-cmf/symfony-cmf-docs/book/static_content.rst

 users.
 The content's structure greatly depends on the project's needs, and it will have a significant impact on future development and use of the platform.

-Symfony CMF SE comes with the ContentBundle: a basic implementation of a content structure, including support for multiple languages and database storage of Routes.
+The ContentBundle provides a basic implementation of a content document classes, including support for multiple languages and association to Routes.

 Static Content
 --------------

 The ``StaticContent`` class declares the basic content's structure.
 Its structure is very similar to the ones used on Symfony2's ORM systems.
 Most of its fields are self explanatory and are what you would expect from a basic CMS: title, body, publishing information and a parent reference, to accommodate a tree-like hierarchy.
 It also includes a Block reference (more on that later).